 Hence, your medical IT services providing company should possess knowledge and skills regarding OT devices.
 Otherwise, they will not be able to improve half of the networks.
 Because IT and OT networks work integrated.

 Security Assistance Level 1 compliance

 If you don’t know what it means, that’s fine.
-For this reason, we recommended taking services from a experienced cybersecurity agency and ensure that your vendor understands what it is.
+For this reason, we recommended taking services from an experienced cybersecurity agency and ensuring that your vendor understands what it is.